coder/docs/environments/autostart.md

-When creating a new environment, you set it to Autostart at your existing Autostart time by checking the box labeled **Automatically turn this environment on....** Doing so saves you from returning to User Preferences at this point.
+When creating a new environment, you set it to Autostart at your existing Autostart time by checking the box labeled **Automatically turn this environment on at (HH:mm)** (HH:mm will display the time you've set).
+Doing so saves you from returning to User Preferences at this point.

 ![Enable Autostart with New Environment](../assets/enable-autostart.png)